As the final page is turned over on one book, it is time to start another with Book VII.

 The quality of work is there.
 The audience is there.
 The voice actors are ready and willing.
-Now we just need Nintendo and Intelligent Systems to get on board and in case you’ve missed any of Fire Emblem Heroes’ 10 book-related movies plus two additional clips, we have all of them right here:
+Now we just need Nintendo and Intelligent Systems to get on board and in case you’ve missed any of Fire Emblem Heroes’ 10 book-related movies plus two additional clips, we have all 14 of them right here:

 Fire Emblem Heroes: Book I